- ITR-1 & ITR-2 which is usually used by the salaried people to file ITR is now available on the e-filing website.

 ITR forms this year also asks taxpayers to specify the source of their interest incomes such as that earned on savings account, fixed deposits or any other income.

-Usually, the interest income received is taxable in the hands of an individual.
+Usually, the interest income received from bank accounts, fixed deposits etc. is taxable in the hands of an individual.
 However, individuals can claim deduction under section 80TTA of up to Rs 10,000 on the interest earned from savings account held with the bank and/or post office.
 Similarly, senior citizens can claim deduction of Rs 50,000 on the interest income earned from the deposits held with banks and/or post office.

 If TDS is deducted on the payments other than salaries such as interest received from fixed deposits, recurring deposits etc. over the specified limits as per the current tax laws, your bank (in case of fixed deposits) will issue you Form-16A providing you the details of the amount of TDS deducted.